 These geniuses do their best to solve the game as it’s played at the time.

-But the game of poker has evolved a lot over the last decade, and will continue to.
-What might have worked 10 years ago canseem silly now.
+But poker games have evolved a lot over the last decade and will continue to evolve.
+What might have worked 10 years ago can seem silly now.
 And winning strategies today might not be effective at all 10 years from now.

 Below are a few of those strategies - endorsed by some of the most famous names in the game, no less - that may have worked in the past but have passed their prime.